jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/05/2018-05-24-christianity-is-impossible.md

 I wanted to.
 I tried.

-But it seems like Christianity always has an answer to _those_ questions... and my alternative worldview do not.
+But it seems like Christianity always has an answer to _those_ important life questions... and my alternative worldview does not.

 I have become like the man who said, "Where else can we go?
 You are the source of life."